Kentucky's Conservation Partnership: https://www.facebook.com/kynrcs

 Kentucky has 121 local conservation districts, organized under Chapter 262 of Kentucky's Revised Statutes, which have a responsibility to coordinate assistance from all available sources--public, private, local, state and federal in an effort to develop locally driven solutions to natural resource concerns.

-The Conservation District is funded by local and state government, whereas Natural Resources Conservation Service is a Federal U.S. Department of Agriculture agency.
+The Conservation District is funded by local, state, federal government, whereas Natural Resources Conservation Service is a Federal U.S. Department of Agriculture agency.
 Each provide different programs, but we partner together to provide service for the Franklin County agriculture community.

-Other important partners that assist or support the conservation district are Franklin County Fiscal Court, KSU, KY Department for Fish & Wildlife Resources, UK Cooperative Extension Service, KY Division of Conservation, KY Division of Forestry, and many other groups.
+Other important partners that assist or support the conservation district are Franklin County Fiscal Court, Franklin Co.
+Road Department, Franklin Co.
+Solid Waste Management, Franklin Co P.V.A.
+Office, Kentucky State University, KY Department for Fish & Wildlife Resources, UK Cooperative Extension Service, KY Division of Conservation, KY Division of Forestry, and many other groups.
 Thanks!